Cottus aleuticus, Coastrange sculpin

 Biologie Glossaire (ex. epibenthic)

-Inhabits gravel and rubble riffles of medium to large rivers and rocky shores of lakes (Ref.
+Adults inhabit gravel and rubble riffles of medium to large rivers and rocky shores of lakes (Ref.
 5723).
-Occasionally enters estuaries (Ref.
+They occasionally enter estuaries (Ref.
 5723) and nearshore coastal water (Ref.
 43939).
-Feeds mostly at night and mostly on aquatic insects and benthic invertebrates (Ref.
+They feed mostly at night and mostly on aquatic insects and benthic invertebrates (Ref.
 27547).
 Generally solitary but large aggregations have been noted (Ref.
 27547).
-Makes regular seasonal migrations associated with spawning (Ref.
+Adults make regular seasonal migrations associated with spawning (Ref.
 27547).
 Considered a forage fish for some salmonids (Ref.
 1998).

 Adults make regular seasonal migrations associated with spawning.
 They move downstream to estuaries or at least to lower reaches of rivers in the spring, mostly at night (Ref.
 27547).
 Eggs are deposited on the undersurface of a rock, in adhesive masses (Ref.
 1998).
 Over 7,000 eggs have been found in a single nest, suggesting that a male may spawn with several females (Ref.
 1998, 27547).
 The male guards the nest until all eggs have hatched (Ref.
 1998, 27547).
 A reverse, upstream migration of yearlings and adults occur in late summer to early winter, from August to December (Ref.
 27547).